Political science

-Political science (Note: sometimes abbreviated as poli sci, policsci, or polsci) is the social scientific study of politics.
+Political science (sometimes abbreviated as poli sci) is a field which aims to study the scientific aspect of politics.
 It deals with systems of governance and power, and the analysis of political activities, political thought, political behavior, and associated constitutions and laws.
 Specialists in the field are political scientists.
+Unlike political philosophy, which is primarily normative and evaluates politics through value judgments, political science emphasizes descriptive and explanatory means of articulating what is (the de facto, status quo, lex non scripta, etc.) and favors empirical evidence over ethical judgements.

+Political science emerged as a distinct academic discipline in the late 19th century, influenced by the rise of empiricism and positivism.
+It emerged from history, philosophy, and law amid university professionalization and the founding of bodies such as the American Political Science Association in 1903.
+The behavioral revolution of the 1950s played a significant role in shifting emphasis to scientifically explaining human behavior from an unbiased and neutral point of view using quantitative research methods such as surveys, historical analysis, and empirical testing.

 History

 Origin

-Political science is a social science dealing with systems of governance and power, and the analysis of political activities, political institutions, political thought and behavior, and associated constitutions and laws.

 As a social science, contemporary political science started to take shape in the latter half of the 19th century and began to separate itself from political philosophy and history.
 Into the late 19th century, it was still uncommon for political science to be considered a distinct field from history.
 The term "political science" was not always distinguished from political philosophy, and the modern discipline has a clear set of antecedents including moral philosophy, political economy, political theology, history, and other fields concerned with normative determinations of what ought to be and with deducing the characteristics and functions of the ideal state.

-Generally, classical political philosophy is primarily defined by a concern for Hellenic and Enlightenment thought, political scientists are also marked by a great concern for "modernity" and the contemporary nation state, along with the study of classical thought, and as such share more terminology with sociologists (e.g., structure and agency).
+Generally, while classical political philosophy is primarily defined by a concern for Hellenic and Enlightenment thought, political scientists are also marked by a great concern for "modernity" and the contemporary nation state, along with the study of classical thought, and as such share more terminology with sociologists (e.g., structure and agency).

 The advent of political science as a university discipline was marked by the creation of university departments and chairs with the title of political science arising in the late 19th century.
 The designation "political scientist" is commonly used to denote someone with a doctorate or master's degree in the field.
 Integrating political studies of the past into a unified discipline is ongoing, and the history of political science has provided a rich field for the growth of both normative and positive political science, with each part of the discipline sharing some historical predecessors.
-The American Political Science Association and the American Political Science Review were founded in 1903 and 1906, respectively, in an effort to distinguish the study of politics from economics and other social phenomena.
+The American Political Science Association and the American Political Science Review were founded in 1903 and 1906, respectively, to distinguish the study of politics from economics and other social phenomena.
 APSA membership rose from 204 in 1904 to 1,462 in 1915.
 APSA members played a key role in setting up political science departments that were distinct from history, philosophy, law, sociology, and economics.